 The bricks on older houses can, over time, become worn, with cracks, pits and holes, which not only allow rainwater inside the wall, once painted, the surface will not look even and uniform unless the bagwash system is used before the primer.

 We also use the method on homes that have a pebbledashed exterior wall finish.

 The special primer also seals up loose bits of pointing or where the mortar has become brittle or is powdery to touch.

 What we did next

 We then masked up the doors and windows, applied a special waterproof wall primer and then spray applied the top coat with Exterior textured wall coatings which are ideal for previously painted brick houses.

 This house is now protected from the weather and will not require any further wall painting for at least the next 20 years, guaranteed!

-If you look closer you can see the texture that was applied to the walls using a s.
+If you look closer you can see the texture that was applied to the walls using a spray machine.
+We have to do this as the protective textured coating is so thick it cannot be painted on or applied by roller.

 The textured element of the wall coating consists of pieces of perlite, which is crushed marble chips, giving the wall coating added strength and durability against that cold north sea wind.